'I never imagined this' | Oak Grove fire destroys family home of 45 years

 Michelle Bussemey is also left assessing the damage the fire left behind.
 She co-owns a coffee roastery on Fox Road and pretty much everything besides her house, their roastery and office is destroyed.

-Rebounding and rebuilding is now priority for these Hays County residents.
+Rebounding and rebuilding is now the priority for these Hays County residents.
 Hinz said he is focusing on some property that is 7 miles away on family land that was inherited.
-They will focus on building a new house there.
+His family will focus on building a new house there.

-If you want to help the Hinz family recuperate their losses, here is a GoFundMe to help them.
+If you want to help the Hinz family recuperate their losses, a GoFundMe has been set up to assist them.